JasonZ-Git/JasonTechnology/git-books/Daily_Thinking.md

 ------------
 JSON-B & JSON-P
-JSON-P and JSON-B are too small but great library(API) Before this 2, Jackson, Gson and a banch of other JSON libraries out there.
+JSON-P and JSON-B are too small but great library(API) Before this 2, Jackson, Gson and a bunch of other JSON libraries out there.
-With Jasn-B and JSON-P as the standard, I feel free and can rely on it now.
+With Json-B and JSON-P as the standard, I feel free and can rely on it now.

 It is very easy to use(JSON-B), quite nicely designed.
 JSON-P is simple but not enough, because it only provide a stream parse, and lack of facilities as what XPath3 provides.